This tag controls lights in the scene and you should add a Cycles 4D light tag to any light you add to the scene.

 Equivalent to Cinema's spotlight.
 As with point lights, you can increase the size and this light type also gives you access to two more settings - Spot Angle and Spot Smooth (see below):

 Equivalent to Cinema's area light.
-This light type is a rectangle, and you can adjust the size on both the X and Y axes.
+This light shape is a rectangle by default, or an ellipse if you check the 'Round' switch, and you can adjust the size on both the X and Y axes.
 It also has an extra switch - Light Portal (see below):

 Equivalent to Cinema's infinite light, and in the same way the position of this light is unimportant.
 Only the direction it shines matters.